nith-in7/news_app/README.md

 ![Demo](https://github.com/nith-in7/news_app/assets/124262214/42762f53-0542-4493-930a-49ba490ba460)

+## Note: WebView Compatibility

+Please note that the WebView functionality in this project currently works only on Android. iOS support will be added in future updates.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or feature requests, feel free to open an issue or create a pull request.